 QuestBridge does give some general guidelines for students who are trying to figure out whether they will qualify:

 - Students who are coming from a household of four that makes less than $65,000 per year

 - Students who are eligible for free and reduced lunch at school

-These are not cutoffs, but should give you a rough idea of what Questbridge is looking for.
+These are not cutoffs, but should give you a rough idea of how QuestBridge is defining “low income”.

-Similar to the financial eligibility, there are not cutoffs for academic eligibility, but students generally are taking a rigorous course load and receiving As and Bs in their coursework with strong standardized test scores.
+Similar to the financial eligibility, there are no cutoffs for academic eligibility.
+Students generally are taking a rigorous course load and receiving As and Bs in their coursework with strong standardized test scores.